 How to write a standout property description that appeals to guests

-With thousands of other properties competing for attention, the importance of crafting a description that convinces guests to book your property should not be underestimated.
-Here’s how to get the most from your description and avoid some common pitfalls.
+With thousands of properties competing for attention, the importance of crafting a description that convinces guests to book your place should not be underestimated.
+Here’s how to get the most from your description — and avoid some common pitfalls.

 The overview

-As one of the first things your potential guest will read, it’s important to really sell your property in the overview.
-Your goal is to get guests excited about booking your place.
-Keep this section short (3-4 sentences) whilst still capturing key things about your property.
+This is one of the first things your potential guest will read, so it needs to grab attention and really sell your property.
+Your goal is to get the guest excited about staying with you.
+Keep this section short (about 3‑4 sentences) while still capturing the key features of your property.

 You might want to mention things like:

-• Stunning city views from the private balcony
+- Stunning city views from a private balcony

-When writing this section, include active sentences and aim to set the scene for guests.
-For example, you might say:
+When writing this section, use active sentences and aim to set the scene.
+For example:

 Property layout

-Here you can expand on your property and give guests all the information they need to make a decision.
+Here you can expand on your property and give guests all the information they’ll want before booking.
 Start with the kitchen and move onto the living room.
-The goal here is to take guests on a written tour of your property.
-Here are some things to consider:
+The aim: take the guest on a short written tour of the place.

-• What features or amenities does your kitchen have?
+- What features or amenities does your kitchen have?
+Dishwasher?
+Washing machine?
+Coffee maker (which type)?

-• Do you provide a high chair for small children?
+- Is there a high chair for children?

-• Is there a dining table?
-If so how many people does it seat?
+- Is there a dining table and how many seats?

-• Is the property wheelchair accessible, including accessible bathrooms, wheelchair width doorways, height-adjusted amenities etc.
+- Is the property wheelchair accessible — accessible bathrooms, wide doorways, height‑adjusted amenities?

-Travelnest tip: Picture yourself in your guests’ shoes and explain key things you’d want to know if you were considering staying here.
-It’s important to strike a balance between information overload and selling your property.
+Tip: Picture yourself in your guests’ shoes and explain what you’d want to know if you were considering staying here.
+But keep the balance — avoid info overload, while still selling your property.

-We recommend splitting the property layout section into two paragraphs of three to four sentences each.
+We recommend splitting this section into two paragraphs of about 3‑4 sentences each.
+For example:

 For example: